Physician Associate Studies MSc

 Should you accept an offer of a place to study with us and formally enrol as a student, you will be subject to the provisions of the regulations, rules, codes, conditions and policies which apply to our students.
 These are available at www.edgehill.ac.uk/studentterms.

-The Faculty of Health, Social Care and Medicine is one of the leading providers of education and training for health and social care professionals in the North West of England.
+The Faculty of Health, Social Care and Medicine offers outstanding facilities for the education and training of health and social care professionals.

 Where you'll study